kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 ### Watches

 #### OBC Watches
-All provisioners importing the bucket library watch OBCs across all namespaces.
+Provisioners importing the bucket library watch all OBCs across a designated namespace or across all namespaces.
-Each binary importing the lib performs the same OBC watch.
 OBCs that match the provisioner are further processed and OBCs not matching are quickly skipped.

 The OBC watch performs the following:
 + detects a new OBC:
   + skip if the OBC's StorageClass' provisioner != the provisioner doing this watch
-  + generate random name if requested
+  + generate random name if requested (greenfield)
-  + invokes the `Provision()` method for the provisioner defined in the OBC's storage class
+  + invokes the `Provision` or `Grant` method for the provisioner defined in the OBC's storage class, depending on the presence/absence of a bucket name in the referenced storage class
   + if the provisioning is successful:
     + create a global OB which references the OBC and storage class and contains store-specific bucket info
     + create a Secret, in the namespace as the OBC, containing the bucket credentials returned by the provisioner